lukes/profiling/README.md

 ## Conditional Profiling

-You can conditionally profile by passing a boolean as a second parameter:
+Conditionally profile by passing a boolean as a second parameter.
+If `false` profiling will be disabled:

 ```ruby
 Profile.this("my-label", user.is_admin?) do